This page contains affiliate links. Please read our disclosure for more info.

 14) Torre dell’Orso

-20 minutes north of Otranto is Torre dell’Orso, a 1km crescent of powdery white sand with gorgeous turquoise sea.
+20 minutes north of Otranto is Torre dell’Orso, a 1km crescent of powdery white sand with a gorgeous turquoise sea.

 It’s in a modern beach town with scenic cliffs and rock formations at the southern end including the iconic sea stacks, Le Due Sorelle (The Two Sisters).